-Builds on concurrent field experiences to help students create and modify environments and experiences to meet the individual needs of all children.
-Uses knowledge of how children develop and learn to provide opportunities that support the implementation of curriculum, instructional practices, and assessment.
-Students adapt strategies and environments to meet the specific needs of children.
-Prerequisites: Education 128 and 271.
+Examination of what it means to lead and manage a differentiated classroom.
+Builds on concurrent field experiences to help students learn how to create and modify environments and experiences to meet the individual needs of all children.
+Emphasis on classroom management and assessment-driven instruction.
+Prerequisites: Education 128 or 271.
 1.5 Credits.